jnozzi/cocoadev.com/markdown/CreatingMultipleABPersonInstancesFromSingleVCard.md

-Anyone know of an easy way to create multiple General/ABPerson instances from a single vcard file?
+Anyone know of an easy way to create multiple ABPerson instances from a single vcard file?
-General/ABPerson's -initWithVCardRepresentation: returns a single person instance.
+ABPerson's -initWithVCardRepresentation: returns a single person instance.

 Thanks, Ofri